Frequently Asked Questions

 #Edit the base field

-If you edit the base field - boolean or enumeration - by changing the selected condition on the content form, you will not lose the content stored in the conditional fields.
+If you edit the base field - boolean or enumeration - by changing the selected condition on the content form, the content stored in hidden conditional fields will be deleted upon saving the content entry.
+This is done in order to ensure consistency of the data.

 This applies when you change any of the visibility conditions from TRUE to FALSE or null (by clearing the boolean field in the content form).